dotnet/docs/docs/core/introduction.md

 ms.custom: "updateeachrelease"
 recommendations: false
 ---

 # What is .NET?
 Introduction and overview

-[.NET is a free](https://dotnet.microsoft.com/download/), cross-platform, [open source developer platform](https://github.com/dotnet/core) for building many kinds of applications. .NET is built on a [high-performance runtime](https://devblogs.microsoft.com/dotnet/category/performance/) that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).
+[.NET is a free](https://dotnet.microsoft.com/download/), cross-platform, [open-source developer platform](https://github.com/dotnet/core) for building many kinds of applications. .NET is built on a [high-performance runtime](https://devblogs.microsoft.com/dotnet/category/performance/) that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).
 **Cloud apps**

 * [Cloud native apps](../architecture/cloud-native/index.md)